E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - Domain: SGD 10-20/year

-Realistic total for a growing SME: SGD 150–400/month + ongoing support costs
+Realistic total for a growing SME: SGD 150-400/month plus ongoing support

-- Ownership: You control your code, data, and platform direction
+- You own everything — code, data, platform direction

-- Cost-effective at scale: No transaction fees.
-Your only costs are hosting and extensions
+- No transaction fees — your only costs are hosting and extensions

-- Local fintech integration: Easy integration with GrabPay, Boost, DBS PayLah, Crypto payment options
+- Local fintech integration — GrabPay, Boost, DBS PayLah, crypto payments all possible

-- Suitable for EDG/PSG: Custom development on WooCommerce often qualifies for government grants
+- PSG/EDG eligible — custom WooCommerce development often qualifies for grants

-- SEO-friendly: WordPress is renowned for search engine optimization
+- Strong SEO — WordPress is renowned for search engine optimization

-- Technical responsibility: You're responsible for security updates, backups, performance optimization
+- You're responsible for security — updates, backups, performance optimization are on you

-- Hidden complexity: "Free" WooCommerce becomes expensive when you add reliable hosting, premium plugins, and regular maintenance
+- "Free" gets expensive — reliable hosting, premium plugins, and maintenance add up

-- Performance risk: Poorly chosen plugins or hosting can slow your store significantly
+- Performance depends on your choices — wrong plugins or hosting can make your store crawl

-- Security onus: WordPress sites are common targets; you must stay vigilant with updates and firewalls
+- WordPress is a common target — you must stay vigilant with security

 Best For